sfjadi2010/Kafka-Learning-Projects/README.md

 **Frontend not loading:**

-- Verify frontend container is running: `docker ps | grep frontend`
+- Verify frontend containers are running: `docker ps | grep frontend`
-- Check frontend logs: `docker logs kafka-frontend`
+- Check producer-frontend logs: `docker logs kafka-producer-frontend`
 - Check consumer-frontend logs: `docker logs kafka-consumer-frontend`
 - Ensure ports 3000 and 5174 are not in use